aalanz51/TeamProfileGen/README.md

 ## Usage
 This will prompt you to add your team members into difference categories.

-## Previews
+## Preview
-It should look something like this:
+It should look something like this when complete:
 ![Screen Shot 2022-03-28 at 9 23 09 PM](https://user-images.githubusercontent.com/92745804/160514156-7c295902-1055-453c-9665-81bf9e1577bf.png)

 ## Demo Video